Not a Member?

 Advanced aortic stenosis.

+May occasionally produce symptomatic hypotension or tachycardia.
+Avoid systemic hypotension when administering drug to patients who have sustained an acute cerebral infarction or hemorrhage.
 May induce or exacerbate angina in coronary artery disease (CAD) patients.
-Caution with heart failure (HF) or significant left ventricular dysfunction.
-To reduce possibility of venous thrombosis, phlebitis, local irritation, swelling, extravasation, and occurrence of vascular impairment, administer through large peripheral or central veins.
-Change IV site q12h to minimize risk of peripheral venous irritation.
-May occasionally produce symptomatic hypotension or tachycardia.
-Avoid systemic hypotension when administering in sustained acute cerebral infarction or hemorrhage.
-Caution in hepatic/renal impairment, reduced hepatic blood flow, and elderly.
+Caution w/ heart failure (HF) or significant left ventricular dysfunction.
+To reduce possibility of venous thrombosis, phlebitis, local irritation, swelling, extravasation, and occurrence of vascular impairment, administer through large peripheral or central veins; change IV site q12h to minimize risk of peripheral venous irritation.

 Headache, hypotension, tachycardia, N/V.

-Titrate slowly with β-blockers in HF or significant left ventricular dysfunction due to possible negative inotropic effects.
-Increased nicardipine levels when PO nicardipine is given with cimetidine.
-Elevated cyclosporine levels reported with PO nicardipine; closely monitor cyclosporine levels and reduce its dose accordingly.
+Titrate slowly when used in combination w/ β-blockers in patients w/ HF or significant left ventricular dysfunction due to possible negative inotropic effects.
+Increased nicardipine levels when oral nicardipine is given w/ cimetidine; frequently monitor response in patients receiving both drugs.
+Elevated cyclosporine levels reported w/ oral or IV nicardipine; closely monitor cyclosporine levels and reduce cyclosporine dose accordingly.
+May increase tacrolimus levels; closely monitor tacrolimus levels and adjust tacrolimus dose accordingly.

-Calcium channel blocker (dihydropyridine); inhibits transmembrane influx of Ca2+ ions into cardiac muscle and smooth muscles without changing serum Ca2+ concentrations.
+CCB (dihydropyridine); inhibits transmembrane influx of Ca2+ ions into cardiac muscle and smooth muscle w/o changing serum Ca2+ concentrations.

 Advise to seek medical attention if adverse reactions occur.